pourmalek/CovidVisualizedGlobal/README.md

-## GlobalCovidCombineVisualize
+## CovidVisualizedGlobal

 ## Combine and visualize international periodically updating estimates of COVID-19 at the global level

 ********************************************************************************************************************************************
 ********************************************************************************************************************************************
-* Project: Combine and visualize international periodically updating estimates of COVID-19 at the global level (GlobalCovidCombineVisualize)
+* Project: Combine and visualize international periodically updating estimates of COVID-19 at the global level (CovidVisualizedGlobal)
 * Person: Farshad Pourmalek pourmalek_farshad@yahoo.com
 * Time (initial): 2021-04-14
 ********************************************************************************************************************************************